-The specification of collection size (t'storage_size) is evaluated at run-time when the scope of the type to which the length clause applies is entered, and is therefore subject to rejection (via storage error) based on available storage at the time the allocation is made. collection mayinclude storage used for run-time administration of the collection mayinclude storage used for functime charministration of the collection, and therefore should not be expected to accommodate a specific number of objects.
-Furthermore, certain classes of objects such as unconstrained discriminant array components of records may be allocated outside a given collection, so a collection may accommodate . more objects than might be expected.
+The specification of collection size (t'storage_size) is evaluated at run-time when the scope of the type to which the length clause applies is entered, and is therefore subject to rejection (via storage_error) based on available storage at the time the allocation is made. collection mayinc!ude storage used for run-time administration of the collection, and therefore should not be expected to accommodate a specific number of objects.
+Furthermore, certain classes of objects such as unconstrained discriminant array components of records may be allocated outside a given collection, so a collection may accommodate more objects than might be expected.